 Request consultation →

-Dry eye disease is best understood as a disorder of ocular surface homeostasis and healing.
+Dry eye is a disorder of ocular surface homeostasis — not a shortage of tears.

 Contemporary dry eye science no longer treats the condition as a simple shortage of tears.
-TFOS DEWS II defines dry eye as a multifactorial disease characterized by loss of tear-film homeostasis, accompanied by symptoms in which tear-film instability, hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities play etiologic roles.
+Dry eye is increasingly defined as a multifactorial disease characterized by loss of tear-film homeostasis, in which tear-film instability, hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities all play a role.

 The tear film is a dynamic functional unit, not a static coating.

-The TFOS DEWS II Tear Film Report describes the preocular tear film as a thin, dynamic functional unit rather than a simplistic stack of isolated layers.
+The tear film is a thin, dynamic functional unit rather than a simplistic stack of isolated layers.
 It contains lipids, proteins, mucins, electrolytes, antimicrobial molecules, and water, and it serves as the primary refracting surface while protecting and lubricating the cornea.

-Lipid from meibomian glands helps stabilise the tear film Corneal nerves shape tearing, blinking, and comfort Epithelium Surface stress Inflammation can disrupt healing
+Lipid from meibomian glands stabilizes the tear film Corneal nerves shape tearing, blinking, and comfort Epithelium Surface stress Inflammation can disrupt healing

 When the tear film becomes unstable, evaporation increases, local breakup develops, and osmolar stress rises.
-The TFOS report notes that dry eye is associated with faster tear breakup, increased evaporation, and higher tear osmolarity, and modelling studies suggest that local osmolar spikes during breakup may be much higher than tear-meniscus measurements alone imply.
+Dry eye is associated with faster tear breakup, increased evaporation, and higher tear osmolarity, and modeling studies suggest that local osmolar spikes during breakup may be much higher than tear-meniscus measurements alone imply.

 Dry eye damages the surface by interfering with normal repair.